rjb330/skin.tetradui/README.md

 noun: a group or set of four

 ------------------------------------------------------------------------
-## ABOUT TETRADUI 1.x FOR KODI 19 MATRIX
+## ABOUT TETRADUI 1.x FOR KODI 20 NEXUS
 The aim with TetradUI is to create a fresh modern homage of the classic blades-style UI found in the original Xbox360 dashboard.
 Also seen in the works of Team Blackbolt and Jezz_X with projects MC360 and JX720 respectively.
 TetradUI is based from JX720 by Jezz_X.

 Created by Jezz_X and TeamUI